What Is Hyperbaric Oxygen Therapy? A Complete Guide

 - Antimicrobial effects — high oxygen levels inhibit certain anaerobic bacteria

-- Stem cell mobilization — increases circulating stem and progenitor cells
+- Stem cell mobilization — increases circulating stem and progenitor cells through a nitric oxide–dependent mechanism

 Types of Hyperbaric Chambers